compsocialscience/summer-institute/2025/graz/apply.md

 - **Visa Support**: Contact **ddnsf@uni-graz.at** to request assistance.

 ## 5. After Submission
-- Check your email (including spam) for updates.
 - Successful applicants will be notified by April 27, 2025.
 - If accepted, begin visa processes early (if required).

-## Final Tips
-- Adhere to character limits—write offline first to avoid errors.
-- Be concise and specific in all responses.
-- Double-check your CV format and grant/visa email requests.

 ## Need Help?
-- **Program Website**: Visit for additional details.
 - **Contact**: **ddnsf@uni-graz.at** for grant, visa, or technical issues.

 **Good luck with your application!** 🌟